meooow25/samsort/HOWTO.md

 ### Example 1: [Unboxed `Vector`](https://hackage.haskell.org/package/vector-0.13.1.0/docs/Data-Vector-Unboxed.html#t:Vector)

-Consider that we need to a sort an unboxed vector of some type `a`.
-The `vector` library is designed in a way that the underlying representation of a unboxed vector can be anything depending on the type `a`.
+Consider that we need to sort an unboxed vector of some type `a`.
+The `vector` library is designed in a way that the underlying representation of an unboxed vector can be anything depending on the type `a`.
 We cannot assume anything about it.

 We know that we can index such a vector efficiently.
-We also know that we can construct such vectors from a `Int -> a` using the handy `generate` function.
+We also know that we can construct such vectors from an `Int -> a` using the handy `generate` function.
 We will use these facts to sort such a vector.

 First we will create an `Int` vector, the elements of which will be indices into